What is Lower Circuit in Share Market: Buying and Selling Guide

 Buying Stocks that Have Hit the Lower Circuit

-Finding buyers is rare in lower circuit stocks, especially when there are significant market/ stock specific events.
-However, you can buy stocks that have hit the lower circuit.
+In conclusion, you can buy stocks that have hit the lower circuit.
 For those investors who've been monitoring high-quality stocks but couldn't invest due to steep valuations, these lower price levels might present excellent buying opportunities.
 As there are numerous sellers ready at the lower circuit, buy orders are usually executed swiftly.
 There are few strategies that can be considered when investing in stocks that have hit the lower circuit -

 1. Fundamental Analysis